 OceanCurrently on Maternity Leave

-Prior to joining Aldgate Vets, I served 7 years in the military as an Administrative Specialist.
-Having always been passionate about animal rehabilitation and welfare, I have achieved a variety of qualifications including studies into Advanced Canine Behaviour and am now studying towards the Level 3 Small Animal Hydrotherapy Diploma.
-Outside of work I enjoy surfing with my partner and beach walks with my rescue dog, Cooper.
-I also volunteer at my local animal rescue and over the years I have gained lots of handling experience with a variety of animals.
-Having decided to make a career change to become a Hydrotherapist, I’m grateful to be part of the rehab team at Aldgate and am excited for what the future holds.
+Prior to joining Aldgate Vets, Ocean spent seven years in the military as an Administrative Specialist.
+With a long-standing passion for animal rehabilitation and welfare, Ocean has completed a range of qualifications, including studies in Advanced Canine Behaviour, and is currently working towards a Level 3 Small Animal Hydrotherapy Diploma.
+Outside of work, Ocean enjoys surfing with their partner and taking beach walks with their rescue dog, Cooper.
+They also volunteer at a local animal rescue, gaining extensive experience handling a variety of animals.
+Having made a career transition to hydrotherapy, Ocean is now a valued member of the Aldgate Vets rehabilitation team and looks forward to contributing to the health and wellbeing of their patients.